 Am I too late to sign up for this year’s CSA?

-Yes, you are.
-We closed registration for the 2024 CSA season on March 20.
-All 100 of the 2024 CSA shares are now sold.
-If you’d like to be added to our 2025 CSA notification list, email us and we’ll make sure you’re sent a notification in February of 2025 reminding you of open registration dates for the upcoming 2025 CSA season.
+No, you aren’t.
+Registration will open for the general public on March 1, while last year’s CSA members will be allowed to register a week or two before that date.
+We have a limit of 120 shares and typically our CSA shares sell out by the beginning of May (sometimes sooner).
+If you’d like to be added to our 2026 CSA notification list, email us and we’ll make sure you’re sent a notification at the end of February of 2026, reminding you of open registration dates for the upcoming 2026 CSA season.

 Do you wash your lettuce?